alex-maleno/Fuzzing-Module/README.md

 `#endif`

 These lines need to be included in your `main` before you read inputs from `STDIN`.
-They allow AFL++ to have control over the inputs by feeding it's inputs through `STDIN`.
+They allow AFL++ to have control over the inputs by feeding its inputs through `STDIN`.

 ### How to Create a Slice for Problem 3
 In the wrapper, you should include all files that are necessary for the module you are fuzzing to run.
 Excess files are unnecessary.
 For example, let's fuzz the `hard` target that we have created for this module...